compilepeace/NETWORK_PROGRAMS/README.md

 	$ gcc web_client.c -o webclient  					# compiling webclient

 ## VULNERABILITIES
--Buffer Overflow
+-- Buffer Overflow
--Local File Inclusion (LFI)
+-- Local File Inclusion (LFI)

 #### Note : Ignore the warnings since the "webserver" program is intensionally made vulnerable so that later on Exploitation can be demonstrated.